gqi/MRMix/README.md

 Authors: Guanghao Qi (gqi1@jhu.edu) and Nilanjan Chatterjee (nchatte2@jhu.edu)

 Reference: Qi, Guanghao, and Nilanjan Chatterjee.
 "Mendelian Randomization Analysis Using Mixture Models (MRMix) for Genetic Effect-Size-Distribution Leads to Robust Estimation of Causal Effects." bioRxiv (2018): 367821.

+Scripts for simulations of this paper are available [here](https://github.com/gqi/MRMix/tree/master/simulations).

+Scripts for data analysis of this paper is available [here](https://github.com/gqi/MRMix/wiki).